Advance Inclusion in your workplace

-Cost of living impact on Sports
+Cost of living impact on sports

-In this article, we will explore the impact of the cost of living crisis on Sports and how it affects the sports landscape in the UK.
+In this article, we will explore the impact of the cost of living crisis on sports and how it affects the sports landscape in the UK.

 Grassroots participation

-One of the most concerning consequences of the cost-of-living crisis is the decline in grassroots participation in sports.
+One of the most concerning consequences of the cost of living crisis is the decline in grassroots participation in sports.
 As families struggle to meet the rising costs of housing, education, and necessities, they often have to make difficult choices regarding extracurricular activities for themselves and their children.
 Sports clubs and organisations require funding to maintain facilities, equipment, and coaching staff, which can become unaffordable for many families.
 Consequently, fewer children have access to organised sports, limiting their physical and social development.

 Talent and high performance, and Professional Sports

-The cost-of-living crisis also affects talent and high-performance sport and professional sports in the UK.
+The cost of living crisis also affects talent and high-performance sport and professional sports in the UK.
 Athletes face rising expenses for housing, transportation, sports equipment, facilities and healthcare, making it increasingly challenging for them to make ends meet.

 Many individuals with high potential, may be forced to abandon their dreams due to financial constraints.
 As a result, the number of athletes from less affluent backgrounds in talent pathways diminishes, depriving sports of potentially exceptional athletes.